 - Distinctive lighting surrounds the area making it a unique, welcoming and enjoyable space day and night.

-- Enjoy completely barrier–free access to square including the skating rink/water feature and pavilion.
+- Enjoy completely barrier–free access to square including the skating rink/wading pool and pavilion.

 - Pedestrian routes are highlighted using a high-contrast colour scheme including cues for entering the roadway.